cesanta/mongoose/README.md

 Keep Sergey happy
 -----------------

-Since 2004, Mongoose is being constantly improved by me, Sergey Lyubka, software engineer from Galway, Ireland.
+I am Sergey Lyubka, a software engineer from Galway, Ireland.
+I started working on Mongoose in 2004.
 My other project I give to the community for free is
 [Super Light Regular Expression library](http://code.google.com/p/slre).